Kappa-Dev/ReGraph/README.md

 ## About project

-The **ReGraph** Python library is a generic framework for modelling graph-centric systems.
+The **ReGraph** Python library is a generic framework for modelling graph-based systems.
 In this context models are viewed as graphs and graph transformations - as a tool to describe both the system evolution and the model evolution [read more about the approach](http://link.springer.com/chapter/10.1007%2F978-3-540-30203-2_30).

-**ReGraph** includes data structures for representation of typed graphs, both directed (`TypedDiGraph`) and undirected (`TypedGraph`).
-They are inherited from [NetworkX](https://networkx.github.io/) graphs, therefore can be operated as any graph in the context of the reach functionality available in NetworkX.

-Graph rewriting is performed by an object of the class `Rewriter` which is initialised with the target graph for rewriting.
-Rewriting is performed in-place, so the initial graph is modified in course of rewriting.
-Two graph rewriting modes are available: declarative (implementing [sesqui-pushout rewriting](http://link.springer.com/chapter/10.1007%2F11841883_4)) and imperative (sequence of primitive operations on the graph).

-Every graph can have a meta-model, so it is possible to construct a cascade of graphs, where the graph on each level would type the the graph immediately above.
-In addition to simple graph rewriting, the **ReGraph** library provides the class `GraphModeler`, which implements a way to propagate specific changes (stable for cloning and deletion) in the graph at any level to the upper levels automatically.
+ReGraph provides various utilities for graph rewriting which can be used for modelling the evolution of a system represented by a graph subject to rewriting.
+The rewriting functionality is based on the sesqui-pushout rewriting procedure [7].
+In addition, the library enables a user to define a typing for models (graphs) that gives specifications for the structure of the models.
+This later functionality allows both to preserve the specified structure during rewriting and to propagate the changes to the specifications up to the models.

+**ReGraph** contains a collection of utilities for graph rewriting on [NetworkX](https://networkx.github.io/)(version 1) graph objects, both undirected graphs (`networkx.Graph`) and directed ones (`networkx.DiGraph`).

 ## Environment configs